Createyourfreeacc/Beook2PDF/README.md

 ## Known Limitations

-- Only tested with few learning materials
+- Only tested with a limited set of learning materials
-- Quiz content is decrypted but not yet included in PDF output
+- PDF generation uses Puppeteer (may have performance implications for very large books)
-- PDF generation uses Puppeteer (may have performance implications for large books)
+- Electron app requires manual server startup (not yet bundled as standalone executable)

 ## License
 This app, "Beook2Pdf", is an independent product and is not affiliated with Ionesoft, the publisher and developer of Beook.
 The use of the word "Beook" does not imply any official approval or partnership with Ionesoft.